1936 Auburn Estate Wagon

 Click to open in full screen.

-Once in a blue moon someone or something comes into our life that leaves us forever changed.
+Once in a blue moon someone or something comes into our life that leaves us

 Mark Spandikow and Mark Norton's '36 Auburn Estate Wagon is an incredible achievement made possible through their collaboration of mutual trust, desire, vision, craftsmanship, and innovation.